GWZO at the Leipzig Book Fair

 Panel discussion with Stefan Rohdewald (Leipzig University), Stefan Troebst (GWZO), Kerstin Jobst (University of Vienna), Ninja Bumann (University of Giessen), Steffi Marung (Leipzig University), Florian Riedler (Leipzig University), and Dennis Dierks (Leipzig University)

-Organised by GWZO in cooperation with the City of Leipzig and the Südosteuropa-Gesellschaft (SOG)
+Organised by the GWZO in cooperation with Stadt Leipzig – Referat Internationale Zusammenarbeit, the Chair of Eastern and Southeastern European History at the University of Leipzig and the Südosteuropa-Gesellschaft (SOG)